bpda-research-division/neighborhood-change/ABOUT.md

 ![screenshot of ](img/geo_topic_demo.png) # TODO: update this image with indicators

+Each combination of geographic unit, topic, and indicator constitutes a unique _**variable**_.
+Variables are the fundamental unit of analysis within the Neighborhood Change Explorer. `ui.R` and `server.R` are basically large functions that are designed to display data about one variable at a time in response to user selections.

 ## Setting up data for the Neighborhood Change Explorer

-Each combination of geographic unit, topic, and indicator constitutes a unique **variable**.
-Variables are the fundamental unit of analysis within the Neighborhood Change Explorer. `ui.R` and `server.R` are basically large functions that are designed to display data about one variable at a time in response to user selections.

-the data needed for a topic are the tabular data and the geographic information to associate particular rows with particular features on the map

-### Ingesting geographies
+Both tabular data and geographic information are needed for each topic in the Neighborhood Change Explorer.
+In general, the steps required to add a new topic to the Neighborhood Change Explorer are:

+1. Preparing a csv file with tabular data and storing it in the `csv/` folder
+2. Identifying or creating a set of geographic features in the `geoms/` folder that are associated with the tabular data
+3. Modifying `pull_data.R` to add a section to the APP_CONFIG variable specifying parameters for the topic
+4. Running `pull_data.R` to create a new RDS file for the topic within the `data/` folder and update `APP_CONFIG.rds`

+To update the underlying data for an existing topic, use steps 1 and 4.
+To update the parameters for an existing topic, use steps 3 and 4.

+### Preparing tabular data

+csv format: required columns, unique keys, how missing values in a row and missing elements in a time series are handled

+### Preparing geographic features

 geographic units require spatial data formats - section on how to modify pull_data with a custom set of polygon or multipolygon geometries; the requirement for a GEOID; what file formats read_sf supports

-### Ingesting tabular data

-Part of the utility of pull_data is that you can create a csv file with your data in a specific format, store it in the csv folder, and then associate that file name with a particular topic in APP_CONFIG.
-Then, you can run pull_data and it will read in the csv file and process the data in such a way that the NCE can display your data.

-csv format: required columns, unique keys, how missing values in a row and missing elements in a time series are handled

 ### how the app processes your data